Andreas Gülstorff

-Andreas Gülstorff Pedersen (born 26 January 2003) is a Danish footballer who plays as a goalkeeper for Norwegian Second Division club FK Jerv.
+Andreas Gülstorff Pedersen (born 26 January 2003) is a Danish footballer who plays as a goalkeeper.

 Club career

 Nordsjælland

 Gülstorff is a product of FC Nordsjælland.
 In August 2020, 17-year-old Gülstorff was brought into the first team squad permanently.

 However, he did not make his official debut before Nordsjælland until August 2022, where he was involved from the start in a Danish Cup match against BK Frem.

-Gülstorff did not make his Danish Superliga debut until December 3, 2023, when he had to step in as third goalkeeper, as both the first and second goalkeepers were unavailable.
+Gülstorff did not make his Danish Superliga debut until 3 December 2023, when he had to step in as third goalkeeper, as both the first and second goalkeepers were unavailable.
 He was therefore given the chance from the start against OB, a match that ended 1–1.

 Loan to Aalesunds

-On September 1, 2024 it was confirmed that Gülstorff had been loaned to Norwegian Norwegian First Division club Aalesunds for the rest of the year, with an option to buy.
+On 1 September 2024 it was confirmed that Gülstorff had been loaned to Norwegian Norwegian First Division club Aalesunds for the rest of the year, with an option to buy.
 Gülstorff was injured during his stay, so he only managed to play one game for the club before returning to Nordsjælland at the end of the year.

 Jerv

-On January 8, 2025, it was confirmed that Gülstorff returned to Norway when he signed a 1.5-year contract with Norwegian Second Division club FK Jerv.
+On 8 January 2025, it was confirmed that Gülstorff returned to Norway when he signed a 1.5-year contract with Norwegian Second Division club FK Jerv.

+On 15 January 2026, FK Jerv confirmed that the parties had agreed to terminate the cooperation with immediate effect.
+Subsequently, he travelled with the Danish Superliga club Sønderjyske to a training camp.